Runners¶

 - Download of robots

-- Installation of automation dependencies
+(on first run or when there is an update) - Installation of automation dependencies

 Runners can execute tasks of different types of automations, from those requiring direct interaction with the user graphical interface (such as desktop applications, ERPs, and operating systems), to automations that work without a graphical interface, such as headless web, crawlers, and API integrations.